lkodinsson/IngenuityTTRPG/Appendix/Conditions.md

 ---

+#### Bleeding

+Bleeding characters suffer damage over time, with great risk to their health.
+Bleeding is a condition that has a numerical value.
+If a bleeding character has bleeding applied to them, add the bleeding values together.
+At the beginning of a bleeding character's turn, they take damage equal to the bleeding value which is then decreased by 1.
+Bleeding 1 would be 1 damage, while bleeding 3 would be 3 damage (then 2, then 1).
+When this damage is taken, 1 damage is dealt directly to health, while the rest is dealt to endurance first.
+When the bleeding value is reduced to 0, the bleeding ends.

+---

 #### Blind

 Blinded characters suffer a disadvantage to all rolls that require that character to attack, interact with, brandish, or use special abilities at, a specified target.
 This does not count for interacting with or brandishing their own personal items.
 In addition to this, all terrain is difficult to move across.